AdaCore/spark2014/lrm/source/packages.rst

    private descendants.

 #.
 If an ``initialization_item`` has a ``input_list`` then the entities denoted
-   in the input list shall be used in determining initailized value of the entity denoted by the ``name`` of the ``initialization_item``
+   in the input list shall be used in determining initialized value of the entity denoted by the ``name`` of the ``initialization_item``

 .. centered:: **Examples**